kryptonmlt/mousqueton/README.md

-# Mousqueton Games present: Hi Matey
+# Hi Matey

 A swashbuckling game of pirates and plundering.
+Play against the computer or with up to three friends!